hmorchid/ada-project-analytixxperts2023/index.md

 ## Global causal analysis

-In this section, we're going to look closely at how movie performance is related to ethnic and gender diversity.
 Usually, a naive analysis might miss other factors that can change the results, like the number of languages a movie is translated into, its release year, and genre.
-To avoid this, we'll use a method called propensity score matching.
-This helps us compare movies with diverse casts (our treatment group) to those with less diversity (our control group) in a fair way.
-We'll make sure other factors are balanced between these groups.
-We'll then examine how movie ratings and box office earnings are connected to diversity, breaking down our findings for each type of diversity we study.
+To avoid this, we used a method called propensity score matching.
+This helped us compare movies with diverse casts (our treatment group) to those with less diversity (our control group) in a fair way.
+We made sure other factors are balanced between these groups.
+We then examined how movie ratings and box office earnings were connected to diversity, breaking down our findings for each type of diversity we studied.

 #### Propensity score matching

-In the graph below, we notice that the number of languages in movies is fairly even, but the release years are quite uneven between the control and treatment groups.
-To fix this, we use propensity score matching to create a more balanced dataset considering these factors.
+In the graph below, we noticed that the number of languages in movies is fairly even, but the release years are quite uneven between the control and treatment groups.
+To fix this, we used propensity score matching to create a more balanced dataset considering these factors.

 <iframe src="assets/before_after_matching.html" width="1000px" height="500px" frameborder="0" position="relative">Genre plot</iframe>